MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #2: Game Design Document.md

 - The game will be 2D
 - The game will have a top-down perspective
 - `The game will use pixel-art`

+## The Milestones
+**1st.
+The game will have a main menu, featuring at least working start and exit buttons.
+It should be possible to enter the game and walk around, which would also have at least the assets for the level, the player and the shop.**

+**2nd.
+The game will feature at least 5 simple yet different enemies, as well as boss(es).
+The player will be able to use a single (starter) weapon, and all enemies will be able to drop gold when killed, but they will also be able to kill the player.

+**3rd.
+The player will be able to choose one of the characters at the start of the run.
+They will also be able to collect gold and use the shop to get other weapons `and upgrades`.
+The game will feature at least 10 weapons with different abilities.**
+The game will also have the game over screen, `as well as a highscore` or `a game ending when the player beats the final boss`.